Introduction

 - Life in the apocalypse is stressful.
 You will accumulate stress when you do hard things.

-- If you accumulate a point of stress, you must succeed at a courage save or crack.
+- If you accumulate a point of stress, you must succeed at a courage test or crack.

-- While cracked, everything is hard, and any time you try to use your powers, you must exceed both your target number and your stress number.
+- While cracked, everything is hard, and any time you try to use your powers any dice below your stress level are subtracted from your successes.

-- You can relieve stress by doing relaxing or enjoyable activities and making a successful personality save.
+- You can relieve stress by doing relaxing or enjoyable activities and making a successful personality test.

 Zombies